happymimimix/NES-Tetris-Perfect-Rebirth-TAS/README.md

 ### A TAS I made to achieve Perfect Rebirth Screen in NES Tetris.
 (Original Unmodified ROM)

-Great thanks to Meat Fighter for making (this tetris bot)[https://meatfighter.com/nintendotetrisai/], it really saved me a ton of work.
+Great thanks to Meat Fighter for making [this tetris bot](https://meatfighter.com/nintendotetrisai), it really saved me a ton of work.

 Unfortunately this bot has no knowledge of the crash theory and even attempted to patch the game to prevent crashing.